 Let’s say you are working on a dropshipping deal with a gourmet coffee provider from Costa Rica; in this case, the elegant X-Cart Coffee Shop template will cost $139 with one year of free upgrades.

 Alternatively, you may need a template for auto parts that

 The quote might be further adjusted after talking to X-Cart designers in case you plan on adding some personal touches, special workflows, or a specific business logic.

 The Bottom Line

 In this context, the value of X-Cart is that our system offers a complete, integrated solution to website design and development.
 Using X-Cart will allow you to quickly and easily design a website from scratch, with help available when you need it.
-It will also allow you to integrate an e-commerce system into your site for free, and protect you from the most dangerous cyberattacks out there.
-Then, as your business grows and your profits start to roll in, X-Cart will grow with you.
+It will also allow you to integrate an eCommerce system into your site for free, and protect you from the possibility of cyberattacks.
+Then, as your business grows and your profits start to roll in, X-Cart will be there with options to grow alongside you.

 Subscribe to Our Weekly Newsletter to Get Expert-Backed Tips Straight Into Your InboxOne email a week, we promise.

 Gary Stevens is a front-end developer.
 He's a full-time blockchain geek and a volunteer working for the Ethereum foundation as well as an active Github contributor.